llouisiane/ImageProcessing/README.md

 - use parameters from configuration file config.txt, command line argument: path of the configuration file
 - input: preprocessed pictures, updated_states.txt, updated_error_covariance.txt
 - output: trajectories plotted on preprocessed images (pred_ORIGINAL_NAME)

-## step-by-step instructions for setting up OpenCV for imageProcessing
-Linux:
-- follow one of the guides, eg. [here](http://docs.opencv.org/3.1.0/d7/d9f/tutorial_linux_install.html)
-- you have to include the shared library files (*.so) from the `bin` folder of the build to the PATH variable or copy them next to executable
-- you have to change the "search directories" and "linker settings" in codeblocks (`Project -> Build options -> Search directories / Linker settings`) to accommodate for your file structure (and possibly add search directories and some `-lopencv_` type 'Other linker options')